stefan-ewald/UdemyPythonPro/Chapter9_Packages/3_HTML_Doc/docs/index.md

 # FastVector

-This is a simple vector python package.
+This is a simple example for a python package.